Flint, Flintshire: Governance

-Flint is within the British parliamentary constituency of Delyn and the town is part of the Welsh Assembly constituency of Delyn.
-At local government level, Flint is a community administered by Flintshire County Council.
+Flint Town Council consists of 15 councillors who are elected from four wards; 2 from Oakenholt, 3 from Castle and 5 each from Coleshill and Trelawny wards.
+For elections to Flintshire County Council, three councillors are elected from Flint: Coleshill and Trelawny, and one each from Flint: Castle and Flint: Oakenholt.
+Flint is part of the Alyn and Deeside constituency and North Wales region for the Senedd, and of the Alyn and Deeside constituency for parliament.

 Culture and demography

 In 2001 only 18% of the local population identified as Welsh, although this census controversially had no "Welsh" tick box.

 In the census of 2011, 57.1% stated they had Welsh, or Welsh and other combined, identity.
 Many people in Flint have some knowledge of the Welsh language, although competence varies.
 Implementation of the European Union's freedom of movement provisions has led to a noticeable increase in the numbers of Polish-language speakers in Flint.
-Several retail businesses display information in Polish as well as in English and Welsh and the town has a number of Polskie sklepy (Polish shops) specialising in Polish products.
+Several retail businesses display information in Polish as well as in English and Welsh and the town has a number of Polish shops specialising in Polish products.

 The Flint accent is frequently misidentified with that of Liverpool, although it has arisen in fact as a unique blending of the speech patterns of the area's Welsh speakers, earlier Irish settlers, and the residents of nearby Cheshire, Wirral, and the wider Merseyside region.

 There are several songs associated with Flint.
 The most widely sung is "The Yard".
-Another popular song is "Fifty German bombers over Flint", which tells the story of a wartime bombing raid over nearby Liverpool that accidentally targeted the town of Flint instead.
+Another popular song is "50 German bombers over Flint", which tells the story of a wartime bombing raid over nearby Liverpool that accidentally targeted the town of Flint instead.
 Verses describe the arrival of the bombers over Flint, and how they were shot down by the "Bagillt Navy".
 Eventually, the ill-fated German aircrew were fished out by the "Greenfield Fishers".
 The song is often sung in a drunken, friendly manner to the accompaniment of much hand clapping and revelry.